- Docs Home

 Step 2.
 Create the migration task

-Create the task1.yaml
+Create the task1.yaml file as follows:

 # Task name.
 Each of the multiple tasks running at the same time must have a unique name.